BabariyaTirth/Auth-system/README.md

 - **Guest Role**: Limited access for viewing content only

 ### 🛡️ Protected Routes
-- Automatic route protection based on user roles and permissions
+- Automatic route protection based on user roles and permissions.
 - Redirect to login page for unauthenticated users
 - Unauthorized access handling with custom error pages